ibm-cloud-docs/satellite/hosts.md

 ## Updating hosts that are assigned as worker nodes to {{site.data.keyword.satelliteshort}}-enabled services like clusters
 {: #host-update-workers}

-IBM provides version updates for your hosts that are assigned to {{site.data.keyword.satelliteshort}}-enabled services.
+{{site.data.keyword.IBM_notm}} provides version updates for your hosts that are assigned to {{site.data.keyword.satelliteshort}}-enabled services.
 The version updates include OpenShift Container Platform, the operating system, and security patches.
 You choose when to apply the host version updates.
 {: shortdesc}

 ### Checking if a version update is available for worker node hosts